 Similar to the organization of the upper administration, each administrative unit has a hierarchical structure that supports the efficient execution of that unit's responsibilities and functions.
-The Provost's Office uses a similar hierarchical structure to ensure that academic matters (policies and practices that affect both students and faculty).
-As noted previously, Queens College has four divisions, each led by a Academic Dean who reports to and meets regularly with the Provost and others in the Provost's Office.
-Each Dean has administrative responsibility for departments and programs within their division.
-Department chairs (faculty elected by departmental faculty to lead the department), in turn, have administrative responsibilities for their specific departments and programs, and the students and faculty within.
-Chairs report to their respective Dean, and meet regularly in Divisional Caucuses.
+The Provost's Office uses a similar hierarchical structure.
+As noted previously, QC has four academic divisions, each led by a dean who reports to and meets regularly with the Provost and other administrators in the Provost's Office.
+Each academic dean has administrative responsibility for departments and programs within their division.
+Department chairs (faculty elected by departmental faculty to lead the department), in turn, have administrative responsibilities for their specific departments and programs and the students and faculty within.
+Chairs report to their respective dean, and meet regularly in Divisional Caucuses.
 Chairs hold full faculty and program-specific meetings within their respective departments to discuss curriculum matters and to address local departmental issues of concern to faculty and students.
 Departmental faculty also meet to discuss and make decisions about personnel and budget issues at department P&B meetings.